 In this article, we’ve put together some handy info on how to get your car prepped and the main things you need to be aware of.

 By law, vehicles that are over three years old have to undergo an annual MOT (Ministry of Transport) test.
-The purpose of the test is to make sure the vehicle is roadworthy.
+The purpose of the test, which must be arranged and carried out at an authorised testing centre, is to make sure the vehicle is roadworthy.
 Importantly, if the vehicle fails, it will have to undergo the necessary repairs to bring it up to the required standards.

 A car must pass its MOT test, otherwise, it’s deemed illegal to drive it on the road.
-The test also must be arranged and carried out at an authorised testing centre.
-Unfortunately, the consequences of driving a car without a valid MOT have become much harsher over the past few years.
-Now, as soon as your car fails an MOT it’s considered ‘dangerous’.
+The consequences of driving a car without a valid MOT have become much harsher over the past few years.
+Now, as soon as your car fails an MOT, it’s considered ‘dangerous’.

-Moreover, if caught driving it, you could be fined as much as £2,500 and three points on your driving licence.
-Plus, insurance also won’t be valid in most cases where an MOT isn’t valid.
+If caught driving a vehicle that has failed its MOT, you could be fined as much as £2,500 and accumulate three points on your driving licence.
+Plus, car insurance won’t be valid in most cases where an MOT isn’t valid.

-When is my first MOT due and what to take
+When is my first MOT due and how long is it valid?

-If you’ve got a fairly new car, check the date that the car was first registered – the first MOT is due three years after that date.
+If you’ve got a fairly new car, check the date that the car was first registered – the first MOT is due three years after that first registration date.

-For example, if the car was first registered on 1 August 2019, the first MOT is due no later than 1 August 2022.
+For example, if the vehicle registration was on 1 August 2019, the first MOT is due no later than 1 August 2022.

 How do I prepare my car for an MOT test?